Every sound you hear in this song was made from human voices.

 Next we want to shape and manipulate the waveform in the sampler to give it some more character.
 Here I’ve added a Tape Saturator for distortion and grit, I’ve EQd it to make it brighter, added a chorus and phaser, compressor and then some delay and reverb.
 I’ve also added a Formant filter which is being modulated by an envelope sequencer to give it a slight “talking” effect which is popular among all the young synth-groovers of today.

 Programming allows a further level of control which further expands our possibilities.
 To give our waveform synth a real “synthy” touch I’ve given it a portamento script to make it jump between notes.
 After some more buss effects, EQ and compression we get this!

-All this, from one little screech.
-This is only a very basic demonstration and this technique can be vastly expanded by layering multiple waveforms, more effects, programming, etc. All “synth”, “bass”, “plucks”, and “guitar-ish” sounds you hear in the track were created using this technique.
+All this from one little screech vocal sample.
+This is a very basic demonstration and this technique can be vastly expanded by layering multiple waveforms, more effects, programming, etc. All synth, bass, plucks and guitar-type sounds you hear in the track were created with this technique.

 And there you have it!

 A lot of work went into this track, a lot more than a single post can handle, but these two main techniques formed the majority of the sounds that you hear in Voices of Devs.
 If you have any questions please feel free to email me, find me on Twitter, or Facebook.